onicoleheig/Teaching-HEIGVD-RES-2018-Labo-HTTPInfra/report.md

 `` RUN a2enmod proxy_balancer status lbmethod_byrequests``

 To check the load balancing I tryed to kill docker container and check if the application works correctly with one or the other image running.
+The second test is an environment var incremented every time the nodejs app is called, and the two server are called each has their turn.

 ### Acceptance criteria